curieuxx/mod-element_portals/README.md

  - Portal name is generated with duplicates #9
  - Portal data is not syncronized with the node when burned or pulverized by tnt #10
- - Portal list from portal form contained and empty item [fixed]
+ - Portal list from portal form contained and empty item #11
- - Overhead in register_abm for liquid portals [fixed]
+ - Overhead in register_abm for liquid portals #12
- - Double consumption on teleport [fixed]
+ - Double consumption on teleport #13
  - Various performance, complexity, DRY and cycle dependency fixes [ongoing]